pascalr/jome/editor/README.md

 Or you must register them so they are allowed in the schema?

 What would be a world for Primitive AND Component?
-Tag?
+TagDefinition?

 ## See also